 Photo courtesy of Flickr user Steve Winton

 Although I had never played baseball, I dreamed of working in a Major League Baseball team's front office.
 I thought I’d crunch numbers and horse around with Billy Beane, like Jonah Hill did in Moneyball.
 That was the plan.
-After one day in Tennessee, I realized that was not going to happen.
+After one day in Tennessee, I realised that was not going to happen.

 At the end of May, I drove 14 hours from my house in Brooklyn to Tennessee.
 The team wasn’t going to pay me (a red flag I ignored), but the owner promised to cover the cost of my apartment for the summer.
 The team set me up in a $200 studio at the River Hills Manor, which sounded like the home of a Disney villain.